-Provides the student with preparation for vocational work as an ambulance attendant and is required by the Arizona Department of Health Services (ADHS) for certification.
-The course also prepares students for industrial, OSHA and virtually any other occupational safety standards certification.
-Students wishing certification must complete the state-mandated hours of clinical experience in a hospital emergency room.
-The course covers basic knowledge of the symptoms of illness and injury, the concomitant procedures considered the responsibility of the emergency medical technician (EMT), basic legal responsibilities, anatomy and physiology, triage, assessment, and life-support systems.
-Curriculum meets ADHS standards set in 1994.
-Program is certified by the state.
+Prepares the student with the necessary knowledge, skills, and abilities to practice as an Emergency Medical Technician-Basic as required by the National Registry of Emergency Medical Technicians (NREMT) and the Arizona Department of Health Services - Bureau of Emergency Medical Services (ADHS-BEMS).
+Students desiring NREMT/ADHS-BEMS certification must complete the state required hours of clinical experience with an Emergency Medical Service provider of out-of-hospital emergency care.
+The course covers basic knowledge of the signs and symptoms of illness and injury, procedures associated with the provision of emergency medical care, basic legal responsibilities, anatomy and physiology, triage, patient assessment, and basic life support systems.
+Curriculum meets the ADHS-BEMS guidelines and is approved by the state of Arizona and the National Registry of EMTs.